8 Essential Embroidery Supplies (List for Beginners)

 Water-soluble topping is a MUST-HAVE when embroidering on fleece blankets, towels, or fabric with fluff or nap (and many other fabrics, such as certain knits!)

-This topper keeps embroidery stitching from falling into the top of the fabric and becoming lost.
-I prefer Sulky Solvy Water Soluble Stabilizer on top of my designs.
+This topper–my favorite is Sulky Solvy Water Soluble Stabilizer–keeps embroidery stitching from falling into the top of the fabric and becoming lost.

 F. Wash-Away Stabilizer